 5. Change of a Postgraduate Taught Course

-Where a postgraduate student on a taught course wishes to transfer course, the student should obtain a copy of the course transfer form from Academic Services Division (and below) and complete this, obtaining written approval from the School(s) involved.
+Where a postgraduate student on a taught course wishes to transfer course, the student should obtain a copy of the course transfer form from Student Service Centres (and below) and complete this, obtaining written approval from the School(s) involved.
 Such a course transfer can only take place in the first three weeks of either the Autumn Semester or the Spring Semester.
 If the transfer is taking place in the Spring Semester, the School responsible for the student's new course must be satisfied that the student has the necessary prerequisite knowledge to be able to perform adequately on that course.
 If either of these conditions is not met, the School will be required to make a case to Quality and Standards Committee.